onu-ui/onu-ui/docs/components/radio.md

 ## Radio button group

-Suitable for choosing from some mutually exclusive options.
+Suitable for choosing from mutually exclusive options.

-Combine `o-radio-group` with `o-radio` to display a radio group.
-Bind a variable with `v-model` of `o-radio-group` element and set label value in `o-radio`.
-It also provides `change` event with the current value as its parameter.
+Combine `o-radio-group` with `o-radio` to display a `Radio` group.
+Bind a variable with `v-model` of the `o-radio-group` element and set the label value in `o-radio`.
+It also provides the `change` event with the current value as its parameter.

 <demo src="../example/radio/group.vue"></demo>

 ## With borders

-The `border` attribute adds a border to Radios.
+The `border` attribute adds a border to `Radio`s.

 <demo src="../example/radio/border.vue"></demo>

 ## Sizes

-Besides default size, Radio component provides three additional sizes for you to choose among different scenarios.
+Besides the default size, `Radio` provides three additional sizes for you to choose among different scenarios.

-Use attribute size to set additional sizes with `xs`, `sm`, `md`, `lg`.
+Use attribute `size` to set additional sizes with `xs`, `sm`, `md`, `lg`.

 <demo src="../example/radio/size.vue"></demo>

 ## Colors

-You can change the checked color with `fill` prop.
+You can change the checked color with the `fill` prop.

 <demo src="../example/radio/color.vue"></demo>

 ## Text Colors

-You can also individually set the color of the text with `text-color` prop when the radio button is selected.
+You can individually set the color of the text with the `text-color` prop when the radio button is selected.

 <demo src="../example/radio/text-color.vue"></demo>

 ## Label Colors

-You can set the color of the label text with `label-color` prop.
+You can set the color of the label text with the `label-color` prop.

-If you do not want label's color to change when selected, you can use `not-text-color` prop.
+If you do not want label's color to change when selected, you can use the `not-text-color` prop.

 <demo src="../example/radio/label-color.vue"></demo>